hacktoon/nami/README.md

-#### TectonicsMap
+#### TectonicsTileMap
-- Pass RegionMap setValue to send noise point to generate continents in plate
+- Pass RegionTileMap setValue to send noise point to generate continents in plate
 - Create PlateMatrix
   - For each region origin => set noise for each scanline fill
 - Create plate adjacency from regiongroup map